CerviCam/CaMLER-AI-API/README.md

        ```

 ### **Notable**
-1. **Prefer to edit requirements.txt and then install** rather than install manually and then copy all new installed packages to requirements.txt.
+1. **Prefer to edit requirements.txt and then install** instead of install manually and then copy all new installed packages to requirements.txt.

     In simple words, don't do this:
     ```bash